 4. Optimize and clean unnecessary database files

 Your WordPress database contains a large number of comments, usernames, images, and other data.
 Over time, these files keep accumulating, and the unnecessary ones are collected in your database.
 This might not sound like it should be on the list for WordPress maintenance tasks, but these unwanted data keep increasing the size of your backup.
-We all know what happens when backup size increases: your website slow down and affects downloading, uploading, and even backup process.
+We all know what happens when backup size increases: your website slows down and affects downloading, uploading, and even the backup process itself.

 5. Regular performance analysis

-Everybody runs a performance test in the starting, but don’t do it regularly.
+Everybody runs a performance test in the beginning, but then they don’t do it regularly.

 A recent survey says that your users will not wait if your website doesn’t load in three seconds.
 Three seconds seems like a short time, but it is true.
 Think about it: would you wait?

-Therefore, regularly checking the performance of your website is one of the most important WordPress maintenace tasks.
+Therefore, regularly checking the performance of your website is one of the most important WordPress maintenance tasks.
 If users leave before your website loads, then how will they possibly check it out?